-Note: Spice & Dice settings are not saved with a preset.
+Note: The Chord settings and the last used chord will be saved with the preset.
+Spice & Dice settings are not saved with a preset.

 Note: If you see a message saying "Memory protect is on", select Utility>Misc>Mem Protect and set it to OFF.